-The PISCES II study also demonstrated that the CTX treatment was well tolerated.
+The PISCES II study also demonstrated that the CTX treatment was safe and well tolerated.
 The most common adverse events were transitory and related to the surgical procedure, such as headache and nausea.
-Safety and efficacy data from the study will be presented at forthcoming stroke and rehabilitation medical conferences.

-As a result of the positive data from the PISCES II study, the FDA has given approval for the Company to commence a randomised, placebo-controlled Phase IIb clinical study in the US in patients who are living with disability post-stroke.
+As a result of the positive data from the PISCES II study, the FDA approved the Company to commence a randomised, placebo-controlled Phase IIb clinical study in the US in patients living with disability post-stroke (PISCES III).
+Specifically PISCES III will target subjects with moderate or moderately severe disability (mRS 3 or 4) and some residual arm movement.

 The PISCES II study was part-funded by a regenerative medicine and cell therapy development grant from Innovate UK.